 Overseas medical and hospital expenses

-Unlimited cover for the cost of overseas emergency medical, surgical and hospital treatment if you get sick or injured on your international trip (excluding pregnancy and childbirth).
+Unlimited amount for emergency medical and hospital treatment if you get sick or injured on your international trip (excluding pregnancy and childbirth).

 Extra accommodation, meals and travel expenses if your trip is disrupted or you have to return home early due to an insured event (e.g. an unforeseen illness or injury), up to $5,000.